ismail-sait/rfid-attendance-system/README.md

-project : RFID Based Attendance System
+ project: RFID Based Attendance System

-Description:
+ Project Overview :
-This project is an RFID based attendance system using Arduino and RC522 RFID module.
-When a card is scanned, the system reads the card ID and marks attendance automatically.
-The ID is displayed on LCD.
+This project is an RFID-based attendance system developed using Arduino and RC522 RFID module.
+The system reads the unique ID of RFID cards and marks attendance automatically.
+The card ID is displayed on a 16x2 LCD display.

- components Used:
+ Components Used :
 - Arduino Uno
 - RFID RC522 Module
-- 16x2 LCD
+- 16x2 LCD Display
+- Breadboard
 - Jumper Wires
-- Breadboard

- Technologies Used:
+ Technologies Used :
 - Embedded C
 - Arduino IDE
 - SPI Communication

+ Working Principle :
+The RFID reader reads the UID from the RFID card using SPI communication.
+The Arduino processes the UID and displays the card number on the LCD display.
+Attendance is recorded automatically when a valid card is scanned.

+ Applications :
+- School and College Attendance System
+- Office Attendance System
+- Employee Entry Monitoring System